That-Dev-Girl-Sites/jhalabi.com/_posts/2014-03-20-things-i-learned-after-moving-to-dc.md

 ---
 layout: post
-title: "30 Things I Learned After Moving To DC"
+title: "30 things I learned after moving to DC"
 date: "2014-03-20"
+redirect_from: "/blog/things-i-learned-after-moving-to-dc"
 categories:
   - life
+excerpt: I moved from Boston to Washington DC in the summer of 2012.
 ---

 I moved from Boston to Washington DC in the summer of 2012.
 It was somewhat (mostly) random move, but one that was completely necessary for me.
-I recently came across a blog post by another transplant to DC - [24 Things I've Learned After Moving to Washington DC](http://thoughtcatalog.com/brett-nolan/2014/03/24-things-ive-learned-after-moving-to-washington-dc/) - and was inspired to create a list of my own.
+I recently came across a blog post by another transplant to DC -- [24 Things I've Learned After Moving to Washington DC](http://thoughtcatalog.com/brett-nolan/2014/03/24-things-ive-learned-after-moving-to-washington-dc/) -- and was inspired to create a list of my own.

 1. DC is more than just DC, especially when you are talking to someone who doesn't live here.
 I have literally heard conversations such as, "I'm from DC!"..
 "Oh, what part of DC?" ..
 "Falls Church".
 1. Any amount of snow is cause for panic.
-Even saying the word snow will cause the area to shut down - government and businesses alike.
+Even saying the word snow will cause the area to shut down -- government and businesses alike.
 1. The roads after 2 inches of snow in DC are 10 times worse than the roads after 2 feet of snow in New England.
 1. The humidity of a DC summer is unlike anything I have ever experienced... ever.
 1. DC is under an hour away from some amazing Virginia wineries.
 Seriously, the wine is so good, I have actually started to like red wine.